maoberlehner/markus-oberlehner-net/content/blog/getting-off-of-information-addiction.md

 +++
 date = "2017-07-09T07:15:44+02:00"
-title = "Getting Off of Information Addiction (Part 1: Social Media)" description = "Beeing addicted to consume informations is a huge waste of time and can lead to an unhappy life.
-Read about the negative impact social media can have on your life and how to quit Facebook for good." intro = "Being addicted to consume informations like constantly checking emails, glancing over your Facebook news feed or reading instant messages at the moment they arrive on your phone, is not only time consuming, it can make you inefficient at work.
+title = "Getting Off of Information Addiction (Part 1: Social Media)" description = "Beeing addicted to consume information is a huge waste of time and can lead to an unhappy life.
+Read about the negative impact social media can have on your life and how to quit Facebook for good." intro = "Being addicted to consume information like constantly checking emails, glancing over your Facebook news feed or reading instant messages at the moment they arrive on your phone, is not only time consuming, it can make you inefficient at work.
 Even worse: studies have shown, that people who are spending a lot of time on Facebook and other social media platforms are often less happy with their life in general..." draft = false categories = ["Life"] tags = ["Time Management"]